Last updated: April 6, 2026

 4.2.
 Set Realistic Targets

-Instead of using a fixed 20-pip stop on every trade, you can set a “smarter” stop-loss based on the Average Daily Range.
-A stop-loss should be a percentage of the volatility.
-For example, a common stop-loss might be 25-30% of the ADR value (e.g., 25-30 pips if the ADR is 100).
-This adapts your risk to the market’s current volatility.
+Instead of using a fixed 20-pip stop on every trade, you can set a “smarter” stop-loss based on current volatility.
+A common practice is to set a stop-loss between 25-30% of the total ADR value.

-The Average Daily Range value helps you filter which markets to trade.
-If a pair’s ADR is very low (e.g., under 50 pips for a major pair), the market is in a tight, “sideways” range.
-This is a poor environment for breakout strategies, and you might avoid trading that asset.
+The ADR helps you filter which markets are worth your time.
+If a pair’s ADR is significantly lower than its historical average (e.g., under 50 pips for a major pair), the market is likely in a tight, “sideways” range.
+This is a poor environment for breakout strategies, and you should consider avoiding that asset until volatility returns.

-The ADR works best when used in confluence with other technical indicators and price action.
-For example, if a price hits the 100% ADR level at the same time it hits a major resistance zone, the signal for a reversal is much stronger.
-It can be combined with:
+The ADR works best when used in confluence (combination) with other technical indicators.
+If the price hits the 100% ADR level at the same time it reaches a major resistance zone, the reversal signal is significantly stronger.

 • Support and resistance levels